Living with our Wild Neighbours

 Can you leave us with a story of hope?

 The American writer and anthropologist Margaret Mead once wrote: 'Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has.'
-And across the globe, one reads of rewilding projects; or small community initiatives supporting pollinators; and of wolves or indigenous carnivores being reintroduced where they were once hunted to extinction.
+And across the globe, one reads of rewilding projects; of small community initiatives supporting pollinators; and of wolves or indigenous carnivores being reintroduced where they were once hunted to extinction.
 And these stories provide hope.
 And what do we have, but the hope that through our collective caring and through the dedication and goodwill of people who are prepared to devote their lives to the cause of a species in plight - the Iain Douglas-Hamilton's of the world - we will turn this tide of impact on wildlife?

 Let us hope that one day, when the political landscape has shifted to a more holistic, integrated, and caring approach towards people and the land, we will revert to a reciprocal relationship with the earth, where it supports our lives, and in turn, and with reverence, we protect it for future generations - human and animal - to prosper and enjoy.